Archive for the 'Gluten Free in the News' category

 Did you go to the show this year?
 What did you think of it?
 Did you discover any new products?
 Let us know in the comments.

-Allergy and Gluten Free ShowWe visited the Allergy and Gluten Free Show at Olympia in London this morning.
+Allergy and Gluten Free ShowWe visited the Allergy & Gluten Free Show at Olympia in London this morning.
 We guessed that Friday morning would be a better time to go than at the weekend but it was getting pretty busy even by the time we left.

 There were lots of fantastic products on show and lots and lots of nibbles to try.
 And of course we had to say hi to our gluten free bread friends, Genius.
 How could we not after they’d invited us to a fantastic gluten free tea at Claridge’s.